WavePhaseNet: A DFT-Based Method for Constructing Semantic Conceptual Hierarchy Structures (SCHS): Comparison with FNet

-Therefore, while this study builds upon FNet's idea of ``token mixing via Fourier transforms,'' it extends this idea toward the explicit construction of semantic hierarchical structure and the suppression of hallucination.
+Therefore, while building on FNet's idea of ``token mixing via Fourier transforms,'' this study extends it toward the explicit construction of a semantic hierarchical structure and the suppression of hallucination.